 Automating tests with Selenium

 Selenium is a widely-used tool for automating web browsers, allowing QA testers to quickly replicate the actions a typical user might take when interacting with a website or product.
 One of its primary benefits is cross-browser compatibility, allowing testers to write scripts that can run on different browsers like Chrome, Firefox, and Edge, ensuring that web applications perform consistently across platforms.
-Additionally, Selenium supports multiple programming languages, including Java, Python, and C#, which makes it adaptable to most organisations, regardless of their tech stack.
+Additionally, Selenium supports multiple programming languages, including Java, Python, and C#, which makes it adaptable to most organizations, regardless of their tech stack.

 However, whilst Selenium is great for simulating a wide array of user interactions it has no mechanism for capturing and processing email or SMS notifications that are sent to a user throughout a suite of tests, for example an order confirmation or delivery update.